-The dinghy (aka the tender), is typically used to get ashore, go snorkelling, go exploring.
+The dinghy (aka the tender), is typically used to get ashore, go snorkeling, and go exploring.
 They are great fun, but they can be a little awkward to get in and out of and they do have their inherent dangers.

 Image courtesy of BlueFoot Travel